Azure/Metrics-Advisor-for-Equipment.github.io/docs/06-Reviewing inference results.md

 On the visualization main page you'll find your inference list, both active and inactive.

+A max of 10,000 data points and 180 days are kept for inferences.

 Click **view details**

 On the right panel detail page you'll find details about the inference summaries.
 You'll also find alert configurations about the inference itself.